-On the homepage, there are reviews that rave about how Coin Dispute Network helped recover lost funds, but this is not entirely true.
-When looking at third-party websites, people have reported being charged an upfront fee but receiving no help, which suggests that the reviews may be fake and do not provide a full picture.
+On the homepage, some reviews rave about how Coin Dispute Network helped recover lost funds, but this is not entirely true.
+When looking at third-party websites, people have reported being charged an upfront fee but receiving no help, suggesting that the reviews may be fake and not provide a full picture.

-One person reported on Reddit that when he contacted Coin Dispute Network after losing $90,000 in crypto scam, he was asked to pay an initial fee of $140 worth of ETH and sign an agreement form with payment due dates.
-The company explained that they would deduct $850 worth of ETH and also 10-20% of the recovered funds as their fee and that they only accepted payments in ETH.
+One person reported on Reddit that when he contacted Coin Dispute Network after losing $90,000 in a crypto scam, he was asked to pay an initial fee of $140 worth of ETH and sign an agreement form with payment due dates.
+The company said they would deduct $850 worth of ETH and 10-20% of the recovered funds as their fee and only accepted payments in ETH.

 They claimed to have located the individual’s stolen funds and discussed their tracking methods.
-However, the individual remained unsure about the legitimacy of the company, especially since he was unfamiliar with the exclusive use of ETH for payments.
+However, the individual remained unsure about the company’s legitimacy, especially since he was unfamiliar with the exclusive use of ETH for payments.

-The individual also reached out to the FBI for assistance and asked about the Coin Dispute Network.
-While the FBI had not heard of the company, they advised the individual to make their decision based on their own research and interactions with the company.
+The individual also contacted the FBI for assistance and asked about the Coin Dispute Network.
+While the FBI had not heard of the company, they advised the individual to decide based on their own research and interactions with the company.

-The fact that the company only accepts payments in ETH and is not known to the FBI raises some concerns about their legitimacy.
+The fact that the company only accepts payments in ETH and is unknown to the FBI raises concerns about its legitimacy.

-On the BBB (Better Business Bureau) there’s another review of CoinDisputeNetwork, which claims to recover lost/stolen funds related to cryptocurrency.
+On the BBB (Better Business Bureau), another review of CoinDisputeNetwork claims to recover lost/stolen funds related to cryptocurrency.

 The reviewer paid $300 as a starting fee for their case, but after that, the company stopped responding to calls and emails.
-The State of Delaware confirmed that CoinDisputeNetwork had cancelled their registration as of March 29, 2023.
-The reviewer suspects that they have been scammed again, with a loss of $309.
+The State of Delaware confirmed that CoinDisputeNetwork had canceled its registration as of March 29, 2023.
+The reviewer suspects they have been scammed again, losing $309.

 The report was filed on April 5, 2023.